Query utilities and helpers

 $results = $wpdb->get_results( $wpdb->prepare( "SELECT post_id, my_field, another_field FROM {$table} WHERE my_field = %s AND another_field > %d", 'some value', 100) );Always run user-supplied values through $wpdb->prepare().
 The table name is whatever you configured in the field group’s Custom Table Name setting, prefixed with $wpdb->prefix.

-For an end-to-end example of pulling custom table data into a regular WordPress list, see How to use ACF Custom Database Tables data with WP_Query objects.
+For the full end-to-end walk-through, see How to use ACF Custom Database Tables data with WP_Query objects.

 Joining custom tables onto WP_Query